-As a one of the leading forestry company in Africa, we have strong forestry management capabilities.
-With the ability to offer forestry management services to companies, governments with timber assets across the African continent.
+As a one of the leading forestry companies in Africa, we have strong forestry management capabilities, with the ability to offer forestry management services to companies, governments with timber assets across the African continent.

 Our high quality, pruned saw-logs yielding high value timber, grown over 25- 30 year rotations, are one of the best in the world.
 We are the biggest producer of saw-log in South Africa, which are mainly used for structural lumber.
 This ensures that South Africa is less reliant on timber imports.

 As a sawmill operator, we have large quantities of residue biomass available which can be used for the generation of electricity.
 The potential for co-generation in sawmills may provide a small amount of excess electrical energy to the grid, but will firstly contribute to the energy availability by reducing the load on the grid, as these plants would first make use of their own electricity.
 SAFCOL is currently exploring co-generation opportunities at its sawmill in Limpopo, with the potential of a new sawmill in Mpumalanga which would include a larger co-generation plant.